The First Gold Sovereign

 Reverse designs of the 1817 and 1893 Half-Sovereigns

-Its popularity has been bourne out by its presence on the Sovereigns of every monarch since.
+Its popularity has been borne out by its presence on the Sovereigns of every monarch since.
 When minting of Sovereigns resumed in the present reign there was no thought of its replacement.
 It therefore appeared on every bullion Sovereign of the twentieth century relinquishing its place only three times in the Queen's reign – in 1989 for the special commemorative coins celebrating the 500th anniversary of the original Tudor Sovereign, in 2002, the Queen's Golden Jubilee year, and again in 2005.

 Pistrucci's St George and the dragon continues to reign supreme on the gold Sovereign family, recognised as a symbol of uncompromising standards and minting excellence.
 It graces all five coins in the Sovereign family of 2011; each coin has been manufactured using original master tools and therefore displays Pistrucci's dynamic masterpiece in all its original glory.